 You can also make roasted vegetables.
 Seriously, this is so easy a monkey could do it.
 Here is a guideline for that.

 Now, we're almost there.
 Make sure you make dessert such as a kickass chocolate mousse.
-And if you don't have time or are incompetent at making dessert like I am, pick up a nice red velvet cake from a bakery or order one in advance.

 Finally, make sure you pick up some good wine -- a couple bottles each of red or white wine depending on what meal you're making, or based on what you know she likes.
 (Please tell me you know what kind of wine she likes.)
 And by good, I don't mean $50 a bottle.
 You can get great wine for $10 or even less per bottle these days.
 Just ask someone at the liquor store to help you.
 And if she doesn't drink?
 Get some sparkling grape juice.